 If the job order does not meet all compliance requirements, LWDB staff must place it "On Hold" and contact the employer or third-party agent to request a revision to the job order.
-If the employer or third-party agent agrees to comply with the requested revision, staff may make the change to the job order based upon the feedback received.
+If the employer or third-party agent agrees to comply with the requested revision, staff may make the change to the job order based upon the feedback received or allow the employer to incorporate their feedback and resubmit the job order.
 However, if the employer or third-party agent does not comply with the requested revision, LWDB staff must close the job order with a case note detailing the reason for closing the job order.

 If staff learns that duplicate positions are being posted in order to advertise a position for which a job order is about to expire, they must contact the employer or third-party agent to explain the process for extending existing job orders.
-If staff is unable to contact the employer or third-party agent, or does not receive a response within a reasonable timeframe (as determined by the LWDB), the duplicate job order may be closed with a case note detailing the reason.
+If staff is unable to contact the employer or third-party agent, or does not receive a response within a reasonable timeframe (as determined by the LWDB), the duplicate job order must be closed with a case note detailing the reason.